davixdedem/StarlinuX/README.md

   </a>
 </div>

-Since Starlink provides their clients a public <i>IPv6</i>, which is globally accessible, we leveraged on it building from scratch a custom image of <b>OpenWRT</b> dedicated to Raspberry Pi.
+Since Starlink provides its clients with a public <i>IPv6</i>, which is globally accessible, we have leveraged this to provide you with easy steps to build a custom <b>OpenWRT</b> image tailored to your compatible hardware.
 This offers a proper and reliable Modem/Router with pre-configured settings studiously assessed for working with the Starlink Dish as plug & play. <br>

 <div align="center">